 One of the privileges of a university career is the earning of tenure.
 Tenure, which assures you permanent employment, is often granted after a specified number of probationary years.
 Tenure protects faculty members from dismissal except for serious misconduct or incompetence determined by formal hearings, reasons specified in the Collective Bargaining Agreement, or via layoff proceedings precipitated by serious budgetary restraints.

-At CSU Stanislaus, tenure is granted by the president upon the recommendation of university-wide and departmental faculty committees and academic administrators.
+At Stanislaus State, tenure is granted by the president upon the recommendation of university-wide and departmental faculty committees and academic administrators.
 The president notifies probationary faculty members of the final decision on the award or denial of tenure no later than June 1.
 Lack of official notice does not result in the award of tenure.
 If tenure is denied, the president notifies that faculty member of a subsequent probationary appointment or a terminal-year appointment.

 Tenure may be awarded before the normal six-year probationary period.
 In order to be granted tenure prior to the end of the probationary period, an applicant must provide evidence of outstanding performance in all categories of review criteria specified in the campus retention, promotion and tenure policies and procedures.
 Tenure becomes effective at the beginning of the fall semester succeeding the date in which tenure is awarded.